Dr. Richard Bowman - DVM 1975

 American Association of Equine Practitioners 2013

-Dr. Richard Bowman, Rhame, N.D., has been selected to receive a 2013 Alumni Recognition Award at the American Association of Equine Practitioners (AAEP) annual conference held in Nashville, Tenn., on Dec.
-9.
+Dr. Richard Bowman, Rhame, N.D., was selected to receive a 2013 Alumni Recognition Award at the American Association of Equine Practitioners (AAEP) annual conference held in Nashville, Tenn., on Dec.
+9, 2013.

 Dr. Bowman earned a doctor of veterinary medicine degree at Kansas State University in 1975.
 He became interested in equine dentistry while practicing large animal medicine in southwestern North Dakota.
 In 2000, he decided to limit his practice to equine dentistry, and began operating a mobile dental unit when he had one of the first dental trailers in the U.S. built.
 His practice covered North Dakota and Minnesota and other states in the upper Midwest.
 Dr. Bowman also works as a state veterinarian for the Minnesota Horse Racing Commission at Canterbury Park from May through September each year.
 He operates a beef ranch with his brother in southwestern North Dakota, and rehabilitates and re-homes injured thoroughbreds.